claylevering/sonarr-api/Readme.md

 ## Changelog

+### v0.2.0

+-   Rewrote module to utilize ES6 classes / promises

 ### v0.1.1

 -   Minor code clean up

 ### v0.1.0

 -   Initial release

 ## License

 (The MIT License)

-Copyright (c) 2015 Devin Buhl &lt;devin.kray@gmail.com&gt;
+Copyright (c) 2015 Devin Buhl <mailto:devin.kray@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the